miheerdew/delayed-admin/Readme.md

 # Delayed Admin

 ## What is it?
-This is a tool for administrators to drop privilages to use tools like [Parental Controls](https://support.apple.com/kb/PH18571), [Self Control](http://selfcontrolapp.com) on themselves!
+This is a tool for administrators to drop admin privilages - to use tools like [Parental Controls](https://support.apple.com/kb/PH18571), [Self Control](http://selfcontrolapp.com) on themselves!

 ## Intial Setup